 After marrying, Kipling and his wife traveled to Canada and Japan.
 It was during these years that Kipling lost his entire fortune due to the failure of his bank.
 The young couple moved to Brattleboro and settled down in a small, economical cottage.
 It was here that they had their first child, Josephine.
 She was followed by Elsie and later, John, born in 1897 after the couple moved to Devon.

 In 1899, after a disastrous journey back to the United States for a visit with Carrie’s parents, their daughter Josephine died of pneumonia.
-Kipling had contracted the illness as well and was spared from the news of her death until he had recovered.
+Kipling had contracted the illness and was spared from the news of her death until he had recovered.
 He was never the same again.

 The death of a second child proved to be the beginning of a darker period of time for Kipling.
-Over the last two decades of his life he stopped writing literature for children and suffered from health issues.
-He had developed an ulcer which eventually caused him to take his own life in January of 1936.
+Over the last two decades of his life, he stopped writing literature for children and suffered from health issues.
+He had developed an ulcer, which eventually caused him to take his own life in January of 1936.
 His ashes were buried at Westminster Abbey in Poet’s Corner.

 Rudyard Kipling was notably influenced by writers such as Robert Armitage Sterndale, Robert Louis Stevenson, and H. Rider Haggard.